MichaelCurrin/dev-cheatsheets/cheatsheets/package_managers/project_packages/python_install.md

 ## List installed versions

+Note that packages are shown alphabetically - if you try and _install_ in the same order as the output you may get errors or conflicting versions.

 Verbose description of packages.

 ```sh
 $ pip list
 ```

 Minimal description of packages.
-Packa

 ```sh
 $ pip freeze